OmarMaged3679/Banker-s-Algorithm/README.md

-## Banker's-Algorithm
+## Banker's-Algorithm GUI

 The Banker's Algorithm is a resource allocation and deadlock avoidance algorithm used in operating systems.
-This repository provides an implementation of the Banker's Algorithm in [programming language], allowing you to understand and simulate how the algorithm works.

-## Overview

-The Banker's Algorithm is designed to prevent deadlock in systems that allocate resources to multiple processes.
 It ensures that resources are allocated in a safe and deadlock-free manner by analyzing the current state of the system and the resource requests made by processes.
+This project provides a graphical user interface (GUI) implementation of the Banker's Algorithm using Python.
+The GUI allows users to interact with the algorithm visually and provides an intuitive way to input data, run simulations, and observe the results.
+Please refer to the [Installation](#installation) section for instructions on how to set up the environment and install the necessary dependencies.
+Once the installation is complete, you can run the program and start using the Banker's Algorithm GUI.

 ## Requirements